Wrongful Death Law In New York

 Loss Of Parental Guidance After A Wrongful Death Accident

 If a parent is killed, the children can be compensated for their loss of parental guidance.
 This is true even if the children are adults at the time the parent is killed.
 Many attorneys in New York mistakenly believe that adult children are not able to be compensated for the loss of a parent.
-I represented the family of a 67-year-old man who was killed in a construction site accident.
-At the time of his death, his daughter was 40.

-The defense lawyers on the case, as well as other plaintiff lawyers I consulted, all assured me that there was no claim for loss of parental guidance for an adult child who loses a parent.
+The defense lawyers on the case, as well as other plaintiff lawyers we consulted, all assured me that there was no claim for loss of parental guidance for an adult child who loses a parent.
 This is simply not true.
 The confusion stems from the fact that juries and appellate courts tend to give less money to adult children of decedents rather than minor children who are still in need of more intense guidance.

 Pain And Suffering While Dying